michaelmccord/spec-md-confluence/README.md

 spec-md-confluence is a plugin for [spec-md](https://github.com/leebyron/spec-md) which allows spec-md to produce output in the confluence xml storage format.

+Portions of this code base were written by [leebyron](https://github.com/leebyron).

 # Usage